rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Which databases are supported for HA instances for Cloud Databases?

-Rackspace currently supports MySQL 5.6, Percona 5.6, and MariaDB 10 for HA database instances.
+Rackspace currently supports MySQL 5.6 and 5.7, Percona 5.6 and 5.7, and MariaDB 10 and 10.1 for
+HA database instances.

 #### How many replicas can I add to the HA group?